 Voting in an election

-If you have not received your postal voting pack five days before an election, you will need to contact our Elections team.
+If you have not received your postal voting pack five days before an election, you will need to contact your local council.
 They will be able to confirm if you have been set up for a postal vote and whether they can send you a replacement.

 If you are set up to vote by post, you are unable to be issued a ballot paper at the polling station.
 Postal votes can only be re-issued up to 5pm on the day of an election.

-You must let the Elections team know in advance if you have not received your postal vote.
+You must let the your council know in advance if you have not received your postal vote.

 Cancelling a postal vote